Hacksore/github-websocket-api/README.md

 ## check_suites

-This is called whenever a workflow job updates and has two states in the `reason` field.
+This is emitted whenever a workflow job updates and has two states in the `reason` field.
 It can either be `in_progress` or `completed`.

 ```json
 {